 It is a joy and a responsibility of orchestras to seek out and perform the works of today’s composers.
-Kennett Symphony is undertaking an active role in discovering new composers of orchestral music.
-Kennett Symphony’s Composition Competition is a region-wide program to identify and nurture emerging artists and bring their work to a wider audience.
-The competition is designed to highlight a talented composer who is in the early stages of their professional career.
+Kennett Symphony is undertaking an active role in promoting composers of orchestral music.
+Kennett Symphony’s Composition Competition is a region-wide program designed to help the winning composer bring their work to a wider audience.
+The competition is designed to highlight composers of all backgrounds and stages of creative life.

-The selection panel will be made up of Kennett Symphony Music Director Michael Hall, internationally acclaimed composer Jim Stephenson, and WRTI classical music host Bliss Michelson.
+The selection panel will be made up of Kennett Symphony Music Director Michael Hall, internationally acclaimed composer Jim Stephenson, and WRTI classical music producer and host Debra Lew Harder.
 Pieces will be evaluated according to these broad criteria: originality, creative potential, overall musical effect, technique, clarity and quality of the score submitted.
 Determinations of the evaluation panel are final.

 It is thrilling to discover the music of today, and to contribute to our musical heritage.

 Submissions will be accepted from February 1 – September 1 2021.
 The winning composer will receive:

 - Media coverage; appearances at a variety of community related events

 - Round trip transportation to Kennett Square, accommodations, ground transportation, and per diem